Connect Heanor with Slow Ways

 We’re creating a network of walking routes that connect all of Britain’s towns, cities and national parks

-more walks and reviews are needed to fully connect Heanor to the verified network.
+more survey is needed to fully connect Heanor to the verified network.
 Can you give a hike and help?

 Many Slow Ways have several route options.
 Some will be better than others, or good for different reasons.